 No dietary control is required before or after treatment.
-For the treatment and control of migrating and tissue larval stages of large strongyles, encysted mucosal 3rd and 4th stage small strongyle larvae and encysted inhibited 3rd stage small strongyle larvae in the mucosa administer 5 ml. per 65 kg bodyweight daily for 5 days (= 7.5 mg fenbendazole/kg bodyweight daily for 5 days).
+For the treatment and control of migrating and tissue larval stages of large strongyles, encysted mucosal 3rd and 4th stage small strongyle larvae and encysted inhibited 3rd stage small strongyle larvae in the mucosa administer 5 ml Of the product per 65 kg bodyweight daily for 5 days (= 7.5 mg fenbendazole/kg bodyweight daily for 5 days).
 The product can be easily administered by mixing with grain or concentrate feed.
 The full daily dosage must be given as one administration.
 To ensure administration of a correct dose, body weight should be determined as accurately as possible; accuracy of the dosing device should be checked.
-Recommended dosing programme Treatment of encysted inhibited and encysted mucosal dwelling larvae should be carried out in the autumn (ideally late October/November) and again in the Spring (ideally in February).
+Recommended dosing programme Treatment of encysted inhibited and encysted mucosal dwelling larvae should be performed in the autumn (ideally late October/November) and again in the Spring (ideally in February).
 However, for horses that fail to maintain condition or bought-in horses with unknown worming history, the treatment can be given at any time of the year.
+Shake container before use.

-Treatment with the product should form part of an integrated worming plan.
+Treatment with this product should form part of an integrated worming plan.
 Consult with your supplier for advice regarding wormers to use throughout the year.
 4.10 Overdose (symptoms, emergency procedures, antidotes), if necessary Benzimidazoles have a wide margin of safety.
 4.11 Withdrawal period(s) Not to be used in horses intended for human consumption.
 Treated horses may never be slaughtered for human consumption.
 The horse must have been declared as not intended for human consumption under national horse passport legislation.
-5. PHARMACOLOGICAL PROPERTIES 5.1 Pharmacodynamic properties Fenbendazole is an anthelmintic belonging to the benzimidazole carbamates group.
-It acts by interfering in the energy metabolism of the nematode.
-The anthelmintic efficacy is based on inhibition of the polymerisation of tubulin to microtubuli.
+5. PHARMACOLOGICAL PROPERTIES 5.1 Pharmacodynamic properties Fenbendazole is an anthelmintic belonging to the benzimidazole-carbamate group.
+It acts by interfering with the energy metabolism of the nematode.
 The anthelmintic affects both adult and immature stages of gastro-intestinal and respiratory nematodes.
-ATC Vet Code: QP52AC13 5.2 Pharmacokinetic particulars Fenbendazole is only partly absorbed from the intestine and reaches maximum plasma concentration 6 (4-8) hours after oral administration.
+This anthelmintic efficacy is based on inhibition of the polymerisation of tubulin to microtubuli.
+ATC Vet Code: QP52 AC13 5.2 Pharmacokinetic properties Fenbendazole is only partly absorbed from the intestine and reaches maximum plasma concentration 6 (4-8) hours after oral administration.
 Fenbendazole is metabolised mainly by enzymes of the cytochrome P -450 system in the liver.
 The major oxidative metabolite is fenbendazole sulfoxide which is further metabolised to fenbendazole sulfone.
 Fenbendazole and its metabolites are distributed throughout the body but highest concentrations are found in the liver.
 Fenbendazole and its metabolites are detectable in the plasma only during the first 48 hours following drug administration at a single dose rate of 10 mg fenbendazole/ kg bodyweight.
 Administration of fenbendazole at a dose rate of 10 mg/kg bodyweight daily for five consecutive days lead to accumulation of fenbendazole during the multiple dosing period whereas the concentrations of its two metabolites show only a slight increase.
 After the last administration on day 5, all three compounds are eliminated from blood very rapidly, within two or three days.
 The elimination of fenbendazole and its metabolites occurs primarily via the faeces.
-6. PHARMACEUTICAL PARTICULARS 6.1 List of excipients Sodium Methyl Parahydroxybenzoate Sodium Propyl Parahydroxybenzoate Apple and Cinnamon Flavour (Ref no. 216267) Silica colloidal anhydrous Carmellose sodium Povidone K25 Sodium Citrate dihydrate Citric Acid Monohydrate Water Purified 6.2 Incompatibilities None known.
+6. PHARMACEUTICAL PARTICULARS 6.1 List of excipients Sodium Methyl Parahydroxybenzoate Sodium Propyl Parahydroxybenzoate Benzyl alcohol Silica colloidal anhydrous Carmellose sodium Povidone K25 Sodium Citrate Dihydrate Citric Acid Monohydrate Water Purified 6.2 Incompatibilities None known.